 The Maine Lung Cancer Coalition achieved many significant milestones and continues to grow on these achievements.
 This project has accomplished significantly more in terms of building infrastructure and capacity than similarly funded projects in other grant categories.
-As a result of these efforts, thousands of patients have been referred for screening and to tobacco cessation programs or services and nearly 2,500 LDCT scans were performed on Maine patients.
-Due to these screening efforts, at least 31 new cases of lung cancer have been identified.
+As a result of these efforts, thousands of patients have been referred for screening and to tobacco cessation programs or services and nearly 6,500 LDCT scans were performed on Maine patients.